 2. Conduct a wellness survey

-A wellness survey is an easy way to gather qualitative and quantitative data that will help you get a real sense of where your employees are at and what they are struggling with.
+Using employee engagement software, a wellness survey is an easy way to gather qualitative and quantitative data that will help you get a real sense of where your employees are at and what they are struggling with.
 This makes it a lot easier to figure out what the needs are and what the business can do to help.